The outbreak of the coronavirus (COVID-19) continues to be a rapidly evolving situation.

 For businesses now offering hot and cold food deliveries, see our COVID-19 - Food business advice regarding deliveries page for important information.

-The following events have been cancelled or postponed:
+Most borough council events have been cancelled or postponed.

 Latest information about other upcoming events will be posted on our social media channels.